susmitpy/talks/aws_lambda.md

 - **Abstraction Overhead:** The abstractions can sometimes obscure underlying CloudFormation details.
 - **Maturity:** While mature, CDK is newer than CloudFormation, and some edge cases or new features might not be immediately available.
 - **Language Choice:** If your team is not comfortable with the supported languages, it might not be the best fit.
-- **Debugging:** Debugging CDK code can sometimes be more challenging than debugging raw CloudFormation templates.

 <style>
 li {